 Organize ToiletriesOrganize Toiletries

-If your cosmetics and other toiletries are overflowing on the countertops and bathroom space, hang a plastic shoe organizer on the back of the bathroom door and fill each of the pockets with your items.
+If your cosmetics and toiletries are overflowing on the countertops and bathroom space, hang a plastic shoe organizer on the back of the bathroom door and fill each of the pockets with your items.